y3owk1n/govim/README.md

 **No config file?** Neru uses sensible defaults.

 See [configs/default-config.toml](configs/default-config.toml) for all options, or check [docs/CONFIGURATION.md](docs/CONFIGURATION.md) for examples.
+To apply changes, run `neru config reload`.
 To inspect what the daemon is actually using, run `neru config`.

 ---